How federal laws set the baseline for women’s health, safety, and access

 Coming soon: Our conversation-starter guides and discussion outlines.

 Be present where women’s rights are being debated, challenged, or celebrated.
-Look for marches, vigils, or community gatherings organized by trusted groups in your state—even a small crowd sends a visible message of solidarity.
+This might include marches, vigils, or community gatherings organized by trusted groups in your state.